cucumber/cucumber-ruby/UPGRADING.md

 Usage of built-in wire protocol with `cucumber-ruby` will be deprecated in cucumber 7.1.0, and removed in cucumber 8.0.0.

-The wire protocol will still be available by explicitely using the `cucumber-wire` gem.
+The wire protocol will still be available by explicitly using the `cucumber-wire` gem.

 ### Before cucumber 7.1.0